-If your answer is YES, and you have an artistic eye, then welcome to the world of Design.
+If your answer is YES, and you have an artistic eye, then Design could be the right career choice for you.

 A designer combines art and logic to design objects that are appealing.
 They are the brains behind the look and visual character of the brands.
 If you would like to consider Design as a career path, ask yourself a few questions.
 See if this worthwhile career is the right calling for you.

 Your success in the field of Design lies in your passion and talent to create.
-If you have always enjoyed expressing yourself with watercolors, sketch pens or even a digital paintbrush, then Design is certainly something for you to consider.
+If you have always enjoyed expressing yourself with watercolours, sketch pens or even a digital paintbrush, then Design is certainly a career choice for you to consider.

 Creative expression helps in:

 - Artistically creating messages through meaningful, engaging and eye-catching visuals.

 - Coming up with new and unique ideas that cannot go unnoticed by the audience and offers something different.
 For instance, taking a musical instrument as an inspiration to design office furniture.

 - Investing your artistic aptitude and interest in rewarding ways.

 2. Do you look for interaction in your career choice?